stackblitz/docs/docs/codeflow/codeflow-faq.md

 At this moment we only support GitHub.com repositories.

+### Can I run monorepos?
+Does Codeflow support workspaces?

+Yes!
+Please see the walkthrough at [the "Working in Codeflow IDE" page](/codeflow/working-in-codeflow-ide#running-monorepos-in-codeflow-ide).

 ### Which files can be opened in Web Publisher?

 Any file type can be opened in Web Publisher.